-The Sika Foundation is running a competition to encourage hunters to learn more about their hunting locations by studying the Sika hinds they shoot.
+In the winter of 2020, the Sika Foundation launched a competition to encourage hunters to learn more about their hunting locations by studying the Sika hinds they shoot.
 Winter is the ideal time (ethically) to harvest Sika hinds, when last year’s young are plenty old enough to survive and before the new fawns are born.

 - A nice (tasteful) photo of your hind (avoiding bloody, gruesome pics)